SnowyMouse/superdux/README.md

-# Super SameBoy
+# SameBoy DX

-Super SameBoy is a Qt-based interface of SameBoy, a free, highly accurate Game Boy and Game Boy Color emulator.
+SameBoy DX is a Qt-based interface of SameBoy, a free, highly accurate Game Boy and Game Boy Color emulator.

 Build requirements: